 What Does Brand Storytelling Do?

-Brand storytelling on social media influences customers by increasing the overall brand awareness, reach and attracting new followers.
-People remember a company for its story which is why building a unique brand story on social media involves telling it through a variety of platforms.
+Brand storytelling on social media will engage your customers.
+It does this by making them more aware of your brand.
+Not to mention, it can get you new followers too.
+People remember a company for its story.
+This is why building a unique brand story on social media involves telling it through many platforms.

-Of course, brand storytelling can be challenging, the trick is to figure out the best way to translate the brand story you are familiar with inside your company to social media.
-We have grown up in a story culture and there is no reason that cannot be used to promote your company.
+Of course, brand storytelling can be tough.
+The trick is to figure out the best way to tell your brand story to your social media fans.
+We have grown up in a story culture.
+In addition, there is no reason that cannot be used to promote your company.

-Therefore, in addition to communicating key marketing points and staying on brand, it is essential to take a humanistic approach that will tap into the hearts and minds of your target audience.
-This way they will want to know more, investing more time into your brand.
+Of course keep with your usual communication of key marketing points and staying on brand.
+However, remember, it is vital to take a human approach.
+This will tap into the hearts and minds of your desired customers.
+This way they will want to know more.
+As a result, they will invest more time into your brand.

-When a story is told well, a neurochemical called oxytocin is released in the brain which increases a person’s trust in a situation or storyteller.
-If a brand masters its storytelling strategy, it helps to develop a much needed strong relationship between the company and the consumer.
+When a story is told well, a neurochemical called oxytocin is released in the brain.
+This chemical boosts a person’s trust in a situation or storyteller.
+If a brand masters its storytelling, it helps to develop a much needed strong relationship between the company and the consumer.

-While brand features, attributes and information are important, consumers evaluate a brand based on how it makes them feel.
-Emotions and positive experiences drive sales and as stories elicit an emotional response, the storytelling approach is absolutely essential.
+Brand features, attributes and info are vital.
+However, customers evaluate brands on how it makes them feel.
+Emotions and positive experiences drive sales.
+As stories evoke an emotional response, the storytelling approach is absolutely vital.

 Stories Are More Memorable Than Facts & Figures